Influenza virus vaccine (By injection)

 Helps prevent infection with influenza (flu) virus.

 When This Medicine Should Not Be Used:This vaccine is not right for everyone.
-You should not receive it if you had an allergic reaction to flu vaccine.
-If you are allergic to eggs, tell the caregiver who is going to give you the injection.
+You should not receive it if you had an allergic reaction to flu vaccine, eggs, egg products, or chicken proteins.
 Some brands of this vaccine contain egg proteins and could cause an allergic reaction.

 How to Use This Medicine: